abajwa-hw/security-workshops/Setup-ranger-22.md

-#####  Authorization & Audit: To allow users to specify access policies and enable audit around Hadoop from a central location via a UI, integrated with LDAP
+#####  Authorization & Audit: allow users to specify access policies and enable audit around Hadoop from a central location via a UI, integrated with LDAP

 - Goals:
   - Install Apache Ranger